Laythe-lang/Laythe/README.md

 ### Performance

-Run the lox benchmark suite for laythe and clox laythe averages 73% of the speed of clox.
+Running the Lox benchmark suite for laythe and clox laythe averages 73% of the speed of clox.
 In general this seems to be focused around hashing speed and the overhead of the main interpreter loop.
-This is probably best seen in `equality.lox` and `fib.lox` where equality is likely the simplest in terms of execution is only 80% as clox while fib which exercises both global lookups for fib and function calls only achieves 63% of clox.
+This is probably best seen in `equality.lox` and `fib.lox` where equality is likely the simplest in terms of execution is only 80% fast as clox while fib which exercises both global lookups and function calls only achieves 63% of clox.
 The benchmark Laythe edges out clox is in binary trees.
 This is likely do to the class caching the init function and inline caching property and method calls.

 Running the original benchmark suite on a 2015 dell xps we have.